tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'Describes the InformationElements assessed by a DataQiualityNeed in order to make Assertions concerning ActedUpon InformationElements.'
+'Describes the InformationElements assessed by a DataQualityNeed in order to make Assertions concerning ActedUpon InformationElements.'

 ### Comment